armory/docs/content/en/armory-cdaas/setup/canary.md

       - **The query must return a single result**.
 Automated canary analysis does not support queries that return multiple values.
 See [Query template requirements]({{< ref "ref-queries#query-template-requirements" >}}) for restrictions and provider examples.
       - The query contains variables that are automatically injected during canary analysis, but you must manually provide some of them during retrospective analysis.
-        - Time related variables like `armory.promqlStepInterval` are automatically substituted by Borealis.
+        - Time related variables like `armory.promqlStepInterval` are automatically substituted by Armory CDaaS.
 For a full list, see [Retrospective Analysis]({{< ref "configuration-ui#retrospective-analysis" >}}).
-        - `armory.replicaSetName` needs to be set to the name of the ReplicaSet that Borealis created for this app version.
+        - `armory.replicaSetName` needs to be set to the name of the ReplicaSet that Armory CDaaS created for this app version.
 It's used to differentiate between the current and next version of the app.
 Do this in the next step where you add key/value pairs.

 5. Add **Key Value (KV) Pair** for the **Context**.
 The key value pairs for your  For the sample query, you need to add the following key value Pair: